Aditya-dom/arawn/content/post/Intern/index.md

 _drumrolls_

 {{< spoiler prompt="I'm pleased to announce that I'll be joining ..." >}}
-I'm pleased to announce that I'll be joining <a href="https://density.exchange/">Density</a>as a <b>Algorithmic Trading Intern</b>.
+I'm pleased to announce that I'll be joining <b>XYZ</b>  as a <b>Algorithmic Trading Intern</b>.
 I'll be working on optimizing their low-latency systems and finding out what goes into the tech that makes one of the world's leading market makers tick.
 {{</ spoiler >}}

 `</linkedin post>`